yiisoft/validator/docs/guide/built-in-rules-nested.md

 In this example an additional instance of `Nested` rule is used for every relation.
 The other ways of configurations are possible, they are described further on.

-More representations of errors' list are covered in "Result" section.
+More representations of errors' list are covered in [Result] section.

 ## Other configuration options